coreBOS/coreBOSDocumentation/user/pages/05.configuration-tools/05.gendoc/04.gramatica/item.md

      {/foreach}
     ```

- - In this case, the {ifexists} will evaluate the same entity as the {foreach}, and will fail.
-In general we can put {ifexists} inside a {foreach} if we are testing against a diferent entity, for example, this IS CORRECT:
+ - In this case, the {ifexists} will evaluate the same entity as the {foreach} and will fail.
+In general, we can put {ifexists} inside a {foreach} if we are testing against a different entity, for example, this IS CORRECT:

      ```
      {foreach Soportes}